markhenning/markhenning.github.io/content/the-outage.md

 - My family, especially those who've come on walks with me multiple times a week
 - The Cisco boys - Ji, Rami and Seb, who've always kept me up to date in tech
 - The Frosthaven Crew - generally putting up with my crap and keeping tabs on me
+- Lucy - Endless support and always limitlessly caring, with understanding in a time that I didn't understand what was going on.
 - Simon - my old boss who's checked in with me very regularly and given me a glimpse into the real IT world.
-- The Destiny 2 crew - constant weeks of high stress games, learning from and teaching others meant I got a lot of practice with stress regularly ;)
+- The Destiny 2 crew - constant weeks of high stress games, learning from and teaching others meant I got a lot of practice with stress regularly and kept social with a great bunch of people ;)
 - The SHED crew - always patient, and truly those people who being around makes you a better person
 - My NHS therapist - absolutely incredibly supportive during the first few weeks and got me up and moving towards the goals.